-- 9. Turn the Water Pump switch off. - 10.
+- 11. Turn the Water Pump switch off. - 12.
 Turn the Winterization Valve 2 to "Normal".
-This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the pump. - 11.
+This will stop the flow from the antifreeze siphon tube and revert the tank line flow to the pump. - 13.
 Replace the protective cap onto the end of the antifreeze siphon tube to keep out insects and debris when not in use.

-Drain Water Heater
+Drain Water Heater (with Tank)

-- 12. Turn off the Water Heater power switch before draining the water heater tank to avoid damage to the heating element. - Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
+Turn off the Water Heater Power switch before draining the water heater tank to avoid damage to the heating element.
+Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
 (Requires socket and ratchet).